revolver-inc/revolver/src/pages/trade.md

       that we are able to do a cash payout, if preferred.
     question: Do I need an appointment?
   - answer: >-
+      **NO.** Credit at Revolver never expires.
+If you have an old credit slip that is falling apart, feel free to drop by one of our locations and we'll issue you a new one.
+    question: Does credit expire?
+  - answer: >-
       No. We want to make sure that any quote the we give you is accurate and fair.
 Because of that we need to physically see everything that we intend to buy from you.
 We may say no to something on a list that we do not know is actually something rare and valuable.
-    question: Should I bring a list of what I have?
-Would that be easier?
+    question: Should I bring in a list of what I have?
 ---
 All trades are final!